Rumah Ketigaku (My Third Home)

-An Indonesian domestic worker in Hong Kong facing the heartbreak of separation from her family and the challenges of a labor dispute, finds solace and solidarity in a migrant shelter.
+Facing the heartbreak of separation from her family and the challenges of a labor dispute, an Indonesian domestic worker in Hong Kong finds solace and solidarity in a migrant shelter.

 Directed by: Francis Catedral